-The National Institute for Digital Learning (NIDL) consists of over 25 core academic and administrative staff along with over 30 affliated faculty staff, and is organisationally structured around four interwoven strands:
+The National Institute for Digital Learning (NIDL) consists of over 40 core academic, professional and administrative staff along with over 20 affliated faculty staff, with an organisational structured based around four interwoven groups:

 The Teaching Enhancement Unit under the leadership of Dr Mark Glynn offers strategically targeted teaching development services that promote academic excellence in the effective use of digital, blended and online learning for students studying both on-campus and off-campus.
 It also supports a range of core teaching enhancement services and provides leadership in the management and sustainable development of DCU’s 21st Century Digital Campus.
 The Unit is known as a hub of expertise in supporting digital, blended and online learning both nationally and internationally, as evidenced by the leading role it plays in the annual UK/Ireland Moodle Moot.